xxruyle/bandcamp-download/README.md

 # bandcamp-download
 Download Bandcamp albums and songs in mp3 format.
+MP3 Files come with ID3 metadata.
+The downsides of downloading mp3s off the internet instead of using a mainstream music player is no more!
+ID3 Album cover, title, year, album artist... bandcamp-download will take care of it!

 # Setup
 1) Install the project zip